romaricdrigon/Distribution/doc/remote-user-synchronization/README.md

     - The created/updated user session cookie is available in the header of the response

-* Missing "client", "token" or no match for "client", "token" and "IP address" with a security token defined in administration :
+* Missing 'client', 'token' or no match for 'client', 'token' and 'IP address' with a security token defined in administration :

     - An AccessDeniedException is thrown
     - Status : 403
-    - Body : "Access Denied"
+    - Body : 'Access Denied'

-* Missing "username", "firstName", "lastName", "email" :
+* Missing 'username', 'firstName', 'lastName', 'email' or 'password' :

     - Status : 400
-    - Body : "Bad Request"

-* Missing "password" for creation :

-    - Status : 400
-    - Body : "Bad Request"
+    - Body : 'Bad Request'

-* "userId" is defined but associated user cannot be found in the platform :
+* 'userId' is defined but associated user cannot be found in the platform :

     - Status : 404
-    - Body : "Not found"
+    - Body : 'Not found'

 * User cannot be created or updated because of invalid data format or unicity constraint :

     - Status : 400
-    - Body : "User edition error"
+    - Body : 'User edition error'

 -----------